 What is Interior Designing?

-Interior Design provides a soul to homes or building and makes a space more comfortable, beautiful, functional and liveable.
+Interior Design provides a soul to homes or buildings and makes a space more comfortable, beautiful, functional, and liveable.

 “Your Home should always tell the story of who you are, and be a collection of what you love”

 In the early 1900’s, the term “Interior Decorator” was first used in America.
 Most decorators at the time had no academic credentials, but the best of them had a combination of good taste, common senses, and natural talent to interpret and address the issues, such as scale and proportion.
 Elsie de Wolfe became the first Interior Decorator to be given a design “commission.”

 In 1913, Elsie de Wolfe published the first interior design book, “The House in Good Taste.”
 Dorothy Draper was the first documented commercial Interior Decorator, establishing her design firm in 1923.

 What kind of work can one do after graduation in interior design?

 Interior and spatial designers are involved in designing or renovating internal spaces, including structural alterations, furnishings, fixtures and fittings, lighting, and color schemes.